marcellodibello/BayesianNetworksInPhilosophy/index.md

 You are encouraged to pursue your own interest and line of research.
 Emphasis is on conceptual understanding, no computations.

+## Final Grade

+Your final grade will be the weighted average of the grades you received during the semester.
+You must pass the probability exam in order to pass the course.

 ## Course topics and schedule